smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 Activating a local web app by a user will cause the HMI to launch the app's entrypoint HTML file in the WebEngine.
 Once the engine has loaded the web app, the JavaScript SDL library will initiate a WebSocket connection to SDL Core's WebSocket server port and then establish the RPC/Bulk service session.

-After the app registers, the HMI will be notified which allows the HMI to return to SDL and activate the app.
+After the app registers, the HMI will be notified with `OnAppRegistered`, which allows the HMI to return to SDL and activate the app.
 This will make the app HMI level set to HMI_FULL and the HMI will present the app's template.
 At no time the web view of the web application will be visible.

 ![Flow of user activating a web app](../assets/proposals/0240-sdl-js-pwa/activate-web-app.png)